Rahen-04/Mess_management_system-/README.md

 # Mess_management_system-
 {**mandatory:
-to run : - // create the users table in itworkshop database in pgadmin  before runing the login.js file // }
+to run : - // create the users table in itworkshop database in pgadmin  before runing the login.js file and make sure of required node modules//
+}